Sensuntepeque Good Friday Carpet: A Stunning Holy Week Tradition in El Salvador

 The Making of a Sacred Carpet

-For over 40 years, people in Sensuntepeque have created this time-honored carpet; it has been a cherished tradition, renowned for its exquisite decorations, vibrant colors, and captivating images.
+For more than 40 years, residents of Sensuntepeque have created this time-honored carpet.
+The tradition is widely admired for its detailed decorations, vibrant colors, and striking images.

-For example, they must buy and prepare about 900 pounds of salt in various colorings used to create the carpet—a time-consuming process.
+For instance, about 900 pounds of salt must be purchased and dyed in various colors to form part of the carpet—a slow and labor-intensive process.

-The carpet design is pre-planned, often sketched on the ground in chalk before teams fill them in by hand—local authorities close the street where the carpet will go on Holy Thursday.
+The design is planned in advance and often sketched on the street with chalk before teams fill it in by hand.
+Local authorities close the street on Holy Thursday so volunteers can begin assembling the carpet.

-Creating the carpet is a painstaking and delicate process: even a single gust of wind or misstep can damage hours of work—it will force volunteers to start all over again.
+Building the carpet requires patience and precision.
+A sudden gust of wind or a single misstep can ruin hours of work, forcing volunteers to start again.

-When the Good Friday procession finally passes through—solemn, reverent, and powerful—the carpet is gently trampled beneath the feet of priests and worshippers.
+When the Good Friday procession finally passes—solemn and reverent—the carpet is slowly walked over by priests and worshippers, completing the tradition.

-Aside from its religious meaning, Sensuntepeque Good Friday Carpet has become a significant cultural draw, attracting visitors from all over El Salvador.
+Aside from its religious meaning, Sensuntepeque Good Friday Carpet has become a significant cultural draw, attracting visitors from all over El Salvador and other countries.

 Tourists can’t get enough of the colorful artwork and the warm, welcoming vibe from the local communities and city officials.